paulmada1979/calendar-backend/LANGEXTRACT_INTEGRATION.md

-# Langflow Integration with Google Drive Documents
+# LangExtract Integration with Google Drive Documents

-This document describes the integration of Langflow with Google Drive documents for automated document processing.
+This document describes the integration of LangExtract with Google Drive documents for automated document processing.

 ## Overview